 Eric is from a small city outside of Chicago, so his family had to travel a lot further than my family for the wedding.
 Despite the distance, he had many family members and friends make the trip for us, and it was so nice to have all of them together with my family and our Birmingham friends.

 Bromberg’s: Tell us about any especially cherished gifts you received and special moments leading up to your wedding.

 Chrissy: Eric’s parents have a tradition of giving champagne flutes to their sons as engagement gifts to use during the cake cutting at the reception.
-They gifted us Waterford Lismore flutes and my granddad (called Jim instead of a “grandfather” name) gave us a Waterford cake knife along our silverware (Alencon Lace by Gorham).
-Also, my childhood best friend cross stitched 1 Corinthians 13 and framed it for us.
+They gifted us Waterford Lismore flutes and my granddad (called Jim instead of a “grandfather” name) gave us a Waterford cake knife along with our silverware (Alencon Lace by Gorham).
+Also, my childhood best friend cross-stitched 1 Corinthians 13 and framed it for us.
 It was her first completed cross stitch, and it’s beautiful!
-Another special gift was from one one of Eric’s cousins from out of town, who gave us a gift card to Highland’s Bar & Grill after hearing us talk about how great it was in passing.
+Another special gift was from one of Eric’s cousins from out of town, who gave us a gift card to Highland’s Bar & Grill after hearing us talk about how great it was in passing.
 To top everything off we were surprised by our “wedding logo” on the Pursell Farms welcome sign, and our planners gifted us with two pillows that we used at the reception and now in our home.

 I’m OBSESSED with all our china…I had to register for formal (Herend Gwendolyn), casual (Wedgwood Vera Wang Venato Imperial), and Christmas (Juliska Country Estate), along with Waterford Lismore everything.

 Wang Venato Imperial